Akotovets1/School_District_Analysis/README.md

 ![Original_school_summary](images/O_School_Summary.png)

 #####  The school summary was affected:
--
-the only differences are the averages and percent passing at Thomas High School.
-Even with the removal of certain data, the overall results remained fairly the same.
+- There are only differences in the averages and percent passing at Thomas High School.
+Perentage of students passing math, reading  and overall passing percentage dropped.

 #### The top 5 and bottom 5 performing schools, based on the overall passing rate